UPDATE (June 7, 2020): My current McCabe's concert count is 528.

-For the show proper, I sat in the second row, only the second time in my concert-going career that I was so close to a performer.
+For the show proper, I sat in the second row, only the second time in my concert-going career that I could sit so close to a favorite performer.
 JWH played all my favorite songs from "Here Comes The Groom", except for "The Devil In Me".
-He was humorous, intelligent, played the guitar with ferocity at times and delivered great song after great song.
+He was humorous, intelligent, played the guitar with ferocity at times and delivered one great song after another.

 Even though he was a relative newcomer to the LA singer-songwriter scene, John Wesley Harding had two unannounced guests: Dave Alvin and John Easdale, of Dramarama fame.
-John and JWH duetted on "Last Cigarette", Dramarama's 1989 hit.
+The latter duetted with JWH on "Last Cigarette", Dramarama's 1989 hit.
 Years later, Dave Alvin would become one of my all-time favorite musicians.

-I was in total awe of JWH's performance and it all happened right there in front of my eyes.
-When the show was over, the guy sitting next to me summarized the concert as "as good as it gets", and he was right.
+I was in total awe of John Wasley Harding's performance and it all happened right there in front of my eyes.
+When the show was over, the guy sitting next to me turned to me and said "As good as it gets".
+I answered "My thoughts, precisely".